MohAli2106/Multithreaded-Sensor-Data-Logger-Rust-Python-Docker/README.md

 # Multithreaded Sensor Data Logger in Rust

 This project is a multithreaded sensor data logger written in Rust.
-It simulates real-time data collection from multiple sensors, logs the data to a file, and streams live updates to a web interface using a built-in TCP server.
+It simulates real-time data collection from multiple sensors and logs the data to a file.
 The system is designed for concurrency, reliability, and extensibility, and includes Docker and CI/CD integration for easy deployment.

 ---